All Products

 Prerequisites

-• The database version of the Amazon RDS for Oracle instance is 9i, 10g, 11g, or 12c or later (non-multitenant architecture).
+• The Amazon RDS for Oracle instance runs Oracle 9i, 10g, 11g, or 12c or later (non-multitenant architecture)

-• You are familiar with the capabilities and limits that DTS has if DTS is used to migrate data from an Oracle database.
-Advanced Database & Application Migration (ADAM) is used for database evaluation.
-This helps you smoothly migrate data to the cloud.
-For more information, see Prepare an Oracle database and Overview.
+• You are familiar with DTS capabilities and limits for Oracle migration.
+Use Advanced Database & Application Migration (ADAM) to evaluate your database before migration.
+For details, see Prepare an Oracle database and Overview

 Note